-Currently, we have established collaborative relationships with certain pharmaceutical companies, Roche (recently terminated) Mundipharma, and both Shionogi and Green Cross for the development and commercialization of BCX-4208, forodesine HCl and peramivir, respectively.
+Currently, we have established collaborative relationships with Mundipharma for the development and commercialization of forodesine and with each of Shionogi and Green Cross for the development and commercialization of peramivir.
 The process of establishing and implementing collaborative relationships is difficult, time-consuming and involves significant uncertainty, including:

-- our partners may seek to renegotiate or terminate their relationships with us due to unsatisfactory clinical results, a change in business strategy, a change of control or other reasons; - our contracts for collaborative arrangements may expire; - our partners may choose to pursue alternative technologies, including those of our competitors;
+our partners may seek to renegotiate or terminate their relationships with us due to unsatisfactory clinical results, a change in business strategy, a change of control or other reasons;

-- we may have disputes with a partner that could lead to litigation or arbitration; - we do not have day to day control over the activities of our partners and have limited control over their decisions; - our ability to generate future event payments and royalties from our partners depends upon their abilities to establish the safety and efficacy of our drug candidates, obtain regulatory approvals and achieve market acceptance of products developed from our drug candidates; - we or our partners may fail to properly initiate, maintain or defend our intellectual property rights, where applicable, or a party may utilize our proprietary information in such a way as to invite litigation that could jeopardize or potentially invalidate our proprietary information or expose us to potential liability; - · our partners may not devote sufficient capital or resources towards our product candidates; and - our partners may not comply with applicable government regulatory requirements.
+- our contracts for collaborative arrangements may expire; - our partners may choose to pursue alternative technologies, including those of our competitors; - we may have disputes with a partner that could lead to litigation or arbitration; - we do not have day to day control over the activities of our partners and have limited control over their decisions; - our ability to generate future event payments and royalties from our partners depends upon their abilities to establish the safety and efficacy of our drug candidates, obtain regulatory approvals and achieve market acceptance of products developed from our drug candidates; - we or our partners may fail to properly initiate, maintain or defend our intellectual property rights, where applicable, or a party may utilize our proprietary information in such a way as to invite litigation that could jeopardize or potentially invalidate our proprietary information or expose us to potential liability; - · our partners may not devote sufficient capital or resources towards our product candidates; and - our partners may not comply with applicable government regulatory requirements.